 A new interview, this time with Gwen Shepperson from Buffalo Creek Ranch Cattle Dogs (formerly KS Ranch) who breeds Australian Cattle Dogs.
-The kennel is actually (an surprisingly) not a kennel.
+The kennel is actually (and surprisingly) not a kennel.
 Gwen and her family run 2500 heads of Angus beef cattle on over 100,000 acres in central Wyoming, near the southern Big Horn Mountains.

-They need working dogs that can handle the tough job of dealing with cattle in a rugged environment so they started breeding their own Australian Cattle Dog litters and kept the puppies to train them and kept on going.
+They need working dogs that can handle the tough job of dealing with cattle in a rugged environment so they started breeding their own Australian Cattle Dog litters and kept the puppies to train them and kept ongoing.
 Their dogs are now sought after by the neighboring ranches and farms, but Gwen still breeds cautiously, to make sure the quality stays and improves.

 Let’s dive into this great interview!

 How did you get introduced to the Australian Cattle Dog and why did you decide to breed them?

 My name is Gwen Shepperson, I was introduced to the Australian Cattle Dog working on various ranches in the Western US.

 When I got married, my husband’s family had always had some breed of working dog on their cattle ranch, and I was given a litter of Australian Cattle Dog puppies as a wedding gift from my brother in law.
 The rest, as they say, is history!